gardener/gardener/docs/usage/dns-search-path-optimization.md

 In case the feature is enabled in the Gardenlet it can be disabled per shoot cluster by setting the annotation `alpha.featuregates.shoot.gardener.cloud/core-dns-rewriting-disabled` to any value.

-This will automatically rewrite requests like `service.namespace.svc.cluster.local.other-namespace.svc.cluster.local` to `service.namespace.svc.cluster.local`.
+This will automatically rewrite requests like `service.namespace.svc.cluster.local.svc.cluster.local` to `service.namespace.svc.cluster.local`.

 In case applications also target services for name resolution, which are outside of the cluster and have less than `ndots` dots,